Search by Instrument:

 Visiting Associate Professor of Music

 Peter LakiDiploma in Musicology, Franz Liszt Academy of Music, Budapest; Ph.D., University of Pennsylvania.
-Program annotator, Cleveland Orchestra (1990– ); editor, Bartók and His World (Princeton University Press, 1995); contributor, Cambridge Companion to the Orchestra and Cambridge Companion to Bartók; articles in Orbis Musicae, International Journal of Musicology, Institute for Canadian Music Newsletter, Hungarian Quarterly, others.
-Visiting assistant professor, Oberlin College (2003– ); has also taught at Case Western Reserve University, Franz Liszt Academy of Music, John Carroll University, Kent State University.
+Program annotator, Cleveland Orchestra (1990–2007 ); editor, Bartók and His World (Princeton University Press, 1995); contributor, Cambridge Companion to the Orchestra and Cambridge Companion to Bartók; articles in The Cambridge Companion to Bartók, the Cambridge Companion to the Orchestra, The Musical Quarterly, Orbis Musicae, International Journal of Musicology, Hungarian Quarterly, and program notes for major orchestras and arts organizations.
+Has taught at Oberlin College, Case Western Reserve University, Franz Liszt Academy of Music, John Carroll University, Kent State University.
 At Bard since 2007.